harrycresswell/harry/content/writing/responsive-images-next-gen-formats.md

 The preferred image is always selected at the discretion of the browser, rather than the developer.
 In other words, you, as the developer, can only make suggestions as to which images should be used.
 But ultimately, the browser makes the final decision.

-This can sometimes make it [difficult test srcset implementation](https://stackoverflow.com/questions/28365079/do-latest-chrome-opera-get-srcset-wrong) and validate the quality of your code.
+This can often make it [difficult to test srcset implementation](https://stackoverflow.com/questions/28365079/do-latest-chrome-opera-get-srcset-wrong) and validate the quality of your code.

 When using `srcset`, it’s important to include a `src` attribute containing your smallest image size.
 This will be used as a fallback for older browsers which don’t support `srcset`.
 Given older browsers are usually less performant, it makes sense to offer the smallest size.